-STATEMENT OF POLICY CONCERNING THE RELEVANCE OF OFFENCES (INCLUDING CONVICTIONS AND SIMPLE CAUTIONS) RELATING TO THE DETERMINATION OF APPLICATIONS FOR THE GRANT OR RENEWAL FOR A PRIVATE HIRE DRIVER'S LICENCE / PRIVATE HIRE OPERATORS LICENCE
+STATEMENT OF POLICY CONCERNING THE RELEVANCE OF CRIMINAL CONVICTIONS RELATING TO THE DETERMINATION OF APPLICATIONS AND RENEWAL FOR A PRIVATE HIRE VEHICLE DRIVER'S LICENCE

-- When submitting an application for the grant or renewal of a Private Hire Licence (Driver or Operator) applicants are required to declare any convictions (including road traffic convictions) or simple cautions they may have.
-Drivers and Operators are also required to notify South Derbyshire District Council of any convictions, simple cautions and accidents that may occur during the period of their licence. - In the case of convictions or fixed penalties for offences concerning the driving or keeping of a motor vehicle, relevant details are required for the five year period preceding the date of the application.
+- 1. When submitting an application for the grant Private Hire Vehicle Licence (Driver or Operator) applicants are required to declare any convictions they may have.
+Drivers and Operators are also required to notify South Derbyshire District Council (SDDC) of any convictions and accidents involving themselves that occur during the period of their licence. - 2.
+In the case of convictions or fixed penalties for offences concerning the driving or keeping of a motor vehicle, relevant details are required for the five-year period preceding the date of the application.
 In the case of criminal offences, details are required in respect of ANY offence involving indecency, violence or dishonesty, serious offences connected with the driving of a motor vehicle or any drug or alcohol related offences irrespective of the date of the conviction. - 3.
-The Council takes the view that for the purpose of exercising its powers relating to the licensing of Private Hire drivers, the Rehabilitation of Offenders Act 1974 enables the Authority to require and consider details of convictions which would otherwise be regarded as "Spent" under that Act.
+The Council takes the view that for the purpose of exercising its powers relating to the licensing of Private Hire Vehicle drivers, the Rehabilitation of Offenders Act 1974 enables the Authority to require and consider details of convictions which would otherwise be regarded as "Spent" under that Act.
 Full disclosure for the categories of offence detailed in Paragraph 2 above is therefore required, but applicants have the Council's assurance that the information given will be treated in confidence and will only be taken into account in relation to the relevant application. - 4.
-Applicants should be aware that a Licensing Authority is empowered by law to require the applicant to complete a return to SDDC and submit to the Criminal Record Bureau (CRB) an application form for the existence and content of any criminal record held in their name.
+Applicants should be aware that the Licensing Authority is empowered by law to require the applicant to complete and return to SDDC and submit to the Criminal Record Bureau (CRB) an application form for the existence and content of any criminal record held in their name.
 Information received from the CRB will be kept in strict confidence while the licensing process takes its course and will be retained for no longer than is necessary.
-The Authority may use any information that is included on the CRB record or from any other sources during it's deliberation of the grant or renewal of an application which may include spent convictions, cautions or any other information.
+The Authority may use any information that is included on the CRB record during its deliberation of the application, which may include spent convictions.

-- 5. The disclosure of a criminal record or other information will not debar an applicant from being granted a licence unless the Authority considers that the conviction or other information renders them unsuitable.
+- 5. The disclosure of a criminal record or other information will not debar an applicant from being granted a licence unless the Authority considers that the conviction renders them unsuitable.
 In making this decision, the Authority will consider the nature of the offence, and all relevant circumstances including whether, or not the conviction is spent pursuant to the Rehabilitation of Offenders Act 1974. - 6.
-When determining a Private Hire driver's licence application, the Council will have regard to its policy guidelines. - 7.
-Any applicant refused a Private Hire driver's licence or a Private Hire operators licence on the ground that he/she is not fit and proper person to hold such a licence has the right of appeal to a Magistrates' Court.
+When determining a Private Hire Vehicle driver's licence application, the Council will have regard to its policy guidelines. - 7.
+Any applicant refused a driver's licence on the ground that he/she is not fit and proper person to hold such a licence has the right of appeal to a Magistrates' Court.
 Such appeal must be made within 21 days of being notified of the Council's decision.